 Audio books, today, are a fast-growing, digital format of e-learning that is gaining a lot of popularity.
 Audio books are less competitive compared to ebooks.

-Before, you commence to create an audio book course, here are a couple of things to know:
+Before, you commence to create and sell an audio book course, here are a couple of things to know:

 - The costs associated with producing an audio book.